Children’s book ‘It Started With A P’ helps kids cope with anxiety

 More from this show

-“It Started With A P” is about King Liam.
-The night prior to his birthday, King Liam has a terrible nightmare in which his special day falls to pieces.
-The only problem?
-He can’t remember what wrecked his party, just that it started with the letter P!
-To avoid this awful dream becoming a disastrous reality, King Liam takes drastic measures and concludes that everything that begins with the letter P—from pepperoni pizza to piñatas to pants—must go.
+To avoid this awful dream becoming a disastrous reality, King Liam takes drastic measures and concludes that everything that begins with the letter P, from pepperoni pizza to piñatas to pants, must go.
 But when he sends away all the people, King Liam finds himself positively alone.
 Will he remember what that pesky P was before his birthday is over?

-“I’m admittedly a little bit like King Liam; it’s easy to get into your own worries and, sometimes they can run away with you,” Pomales said.
+“I’m admittedly a little bit like King Liam; it’s easy to get into your own worries, and sometimes they can run away with you,” Pomales said.

-Pomales said the letter P is easier for the younger kids and parents reading, to keep the book fun too.
+Pomales said the letter P is easier for the younger kids and parents to read and keeps the book fun too.
 Another part of the book that brings joy is the illustrations.
-Andrew Joyner, the illustrator of the book, is a New York Times best-selling illustrator who had previously worked on illustrations with the Pomales’ publisher and illustrated for Dr. Seuss’s books as well.
+Andrew Joyner, the illustrator of the book, is a “New York Times” best-selling illustrator who had previously worked on illustrations with the Pomales’ publisher and illustrated for Dr. Seuss’s books as well.
+Pomales said the book is better than what she started with and illustrated better than she could have imagined.

-She said her goal is “to continue with writing funny children’s books.”
+Pomales said her goal is “to continue with writing funny children’s books.”

 A television with logos from Arizona PBS and Amazon Prime on the screen